friction2d/friction2d.github.io/documentation/source-macos.md

 * table of contents
 {:toc}

-Generic instructions for building Friction on macOS.
+Generic instructions for building Friction on macOS Big Sur (11.0) or newer.

-macOS Monterey (12) or newer recommended, will also build on macOS 10.15 and 11.

 ## Xcode